Kevin Kennerley: Career

 He then joined Roy Sproson's Port Vale in May 1976.
 He also found the net in a 4–2 win over Grimsby Town at Blundell Park on 3 January.
 In all he made 23 appearances within the Third Division, scoring once in the 1976–77 season, More action came for him in cup competitions, as he scored again against Hull City in a 3–1 win at Vale Park in the third round of the FA Cup.
-However, he featured just once in the 1977–78 season, and so was loaned to John Toshack's Swansea City in February 1978.
+However, he featured just once in the 1977–78 season.
+He was loaned to John Toshack's Swansea City in February 1978.
 He in all played two Fourth Division games at Vetch Field.
-As such, Kennerly made the move from the Swans in May 1978 on a free transfer to Stafford Rangers of the Northern Premier League.
+As such, Kennerly made a move from the Swans in May 1978 on a free transfer to Stafford Rangers of the Northern Premier League.
 He later played for clubs Nantwich Town and Droylsden.